Folúntais-reatha

 Contact Email: christina.tadiri@universityofgalway.ie

-Application(s) are invited from suitably qualified candidates for a full-time, funded PhD scholarship in the Discipline of Journalism and Media within SEMCA at the University of Galway.
+Applications are invited from suitably qualified candidates for full-time funded PhD scholarship starting in Fall/Winter, 2026 affiliated to the School of Natural Sciences in the College of Science and Engineering at the University of Galway.

 University of Galway